 Composite Doors vs uPVC Doors Colours and Accessories

 Composite doors can come in a variety of styles, colours and finishes.
-Composite colours great colours range from standard white finishing’s to an exuberant red and blue to classic woodgrain.
+Composite doors’ great colours range from standard white finishing’s to an exuberant red and blue to classic wood grain.

 uPVC doors can also come in a wide range of colours to suit your properties style.
 These doors are just as easy to maintain as a composite door, as they do not require additional staining or colouring.
 Comparing composite doors v uPVC doors, uPVC front doors do not look as visually appealing due to their plastic appearance.